-> Packet Pickup will be available on April 6 at Mansfield Activities Center and on Race day (April 7th) from 7am to 8am- See you there!
+Packet Pickup will be on Race day (April 7th) from 7am to 8am- See you there!

 Come out and let her put a smile in your heart and help us be an advocate for her and other children and adults with Down syndrome.